tc39/proposal-temporal/docs/datetime.md

 For usage examples and a more complete explanation of how this disambiguation works and why it is necessary, see [Resolving ambiguity](./ambiguity.md).

+If the result is outside the range that `Temporal.Absolute` can represent, then a `RangeError` will be thrown, no matter the value of `disambiguation`.

 ### datetime.**getDate**() : Temporal.Date

 **Returns:** a `Temporal.Date` object that is the same as the date portion of `datetime`.